beatsey/Qt-gui-projects/README.md

 # Curve-Builder
+This project was created in spring of 2019 as a part of computer geometry course.
-This is QT project in C++ with GUI that allows to build different types of curves by given set of points.
+It allows you to create and edit different types of curves by given set of points.
-This is second year student project for computer graphics course.
+It was my first ever Qt project.